vpelss/Emogics_Tarot_Script_WP/README.md

 ## To Do

-Everything.

--Make front page options show when we add a deck or spread. not only reading from the file in plugin

--paths

--export and import spreads and decks -backup/restore spreads? -backup/restore decks
+-Everything

+-rename page structure: emogic_start : emogic_decks : emogic_spreads
+-use slug to pick deck and spreads. title may be different!
--DB check count pipe delimiters and report
+-in edit mode show card backs. admin chose card back image -protect deck data from being published. always check and turn off -DB check count pipe delimiters and report
 -reading deck, fix blank lines, etc...
+-export and import spreads and decks -backup/restore spreads? -backup/restore decks -deck edit page?

+-top tags point to cards, not top of page
 -better front form option?
 Use shortcodes for form and text fields?

--setup instructions, use possibilities, etc

 -more spreads

--deck edit page?

 -Numbers Speak reading
+-click to show popup card reading

+-setup instructions, use possibilities, etc
+-main form tips / instructions. path / inputs
 -tarot, rune, other folder (all with main index page) to keeps decks separate?

--top tags set to cards

--in edit mode show card backs. admin chose card back image

--click to show card reading

--main form tips / instructions. path / inputs

--page structure: emogic_start : emogic_decks : emogic_spreads

--use slug to pick deck and spreads. title may be different!

--protect deck data from being published. always check and turn off